Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Post-Transition Quantum Threat Landscape in CC

-\item \textit{Runtime Layer:} The runtime layer is susceptible to memory corruption attacks, \gls{JIT} compilation vulnerabilities, and insecure logging mechanisms~\cite{poulios2015ropinjector, blomer2014tampering}.
+\item \textit{Runtime Layer.} Susceptible to memory corruption attacks, \gls{JIT} compilation vulnerabilities, and insecure logging mechanisms~\cite{poulios2015ropinjector, blomer2014tampering}.
 Attackers may exploit out-of-bounds memory access or cryptographic overhead to compromise application runtimes.
-Table~\ref{table:Post-Transition} identifies runtime vulnerabilities such as buffer overflows, \gls{ROP}/ \gls{JOP} attacks~\cite{poulios2015ropinjector,wang2016sigdrop}, and side-channel leaks.
-Implementing stack canaries, \gls{CFI}, and memory-safe languages can help mitigate these risks.
+Runtime vulnerabilities such as buffer overflows, \gls{ROP}/\gls{JOP} attacks~\cite{poulios2015ropinjector,wang2016sigdrop}, and side-channel leaks can be mitigated by implementing stack canaries, \gls{CFI}, and memory-safe languages.
 Memory corruption exploits, such as \gls{ROP} and \gls{JOP}, manipulate memory execution flows to gain control over system processes~\cite{wang2016sigdrop, poulios2015ropinjector}.
 Secure execution environments utilizing \gls{CFI}, \gls{DEP}, and \gls{ASLR} mitigate these threats~\cite{kim2022threat}.
 Emerging quantum-based fuzzing techniques accelerate fault injection in runtime environments, leading to unpredictable execution behavior~\cite{blomer2014tampering, accikkapi2019side, schellenberg2018remote, genkin2017acoustic, le2019algebraic, breier2020countermeasure}, which can be countered through quantum-safe runtime validation and execution integrity monitoring~\cite{tasso2021resistance}.
 Insecure logging allows attackers to manipulate logs, either to erase traces of their activity or inject misleading records~\cite{Threatinsiderdef}.
 Ensuring secure logging through append-only records and cryptographic timestamping can mitigate these vulnerabilities.